viam-labs/speech/README.md

 # speech modular service

-*speech* is a modular service that provides text-to-speech (TTS) and speech-to-text(STT) capabilties for robots running on the Viam platform.
+*speech* is a modular service that provides text-to-speech (TTS) and speech-to-text(STT) capabilities for robots running on the Viam platform.

 ## Prerequisites